MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 }
 ~~~

-#### My own experience with Clean Code's advice

 I've worked in several large code bases where we applied these two rules with great results.
-I would really recommend addopting these two patterns.
+I would really recommend addopting these two practices.

 ### Avoid null on Calculation or Coordination Class Instances